CodeYourFuture/curriculum/content/js1/blocks/api/index.md

 {{<tabs name="exercises">}}

-{{<tab name="Exercise 1">}}
+{{<tab name="🧐 Other APIs">}}

 Try and list other examples of APIs you've used since the start of the course.
 Start a thread in Slack to discuss with your class.

-{{</tab>}}

-{{<tab name="🔍 Figure it out">}}

-There should be one more change to your project after running the installation command.
-Use documentation or ChatGPT to figure out what this change is for.

 {{</tab>}}